ronniekram/design-readme/README.md

 ### Matching Drag and Drop
   * Placeholder animation is a little bit goofy.
   * *Currently, when a card is removed from left side, the cards below it move up one place.
 I am working on a fix.*
+  * *Sometimes the movable card disappears into the void.*

 ### Ordered Drag and Drop
   * Placeholder animation is a little bit goofy.
   * *Currently, when a card is removed from left side, the cards below it move up one place.
 I am working on a fix.*
+  * *Sometimes the movable card disappears into the void.*

 ### Lesson Summary
   * **The assignment row at the end of the summary needs to be replaced.**